mainkoon81/ooo-Minkun-Model-Collection-II/README.md

    - Build the `**DOCUMENTS** VS **topics** table`.
      - For each row, draw a sample from a Dirichlet distribution using **alpha** as the input.
      - Each sample will fill out each row in the table, sum to one, and give the probability of each `topic` (column) per DOCUMENT.
-   - Build the actual composites.
-For each DOCUMENT,
+   - Build the actual DOCUMENTS.
+For each DOCUMENT:
      - Step_1) look up its **row** in the `**DOCUMENT** VS **topics** table`,
      - Step_2) sample a `topic` based on the probabilities in the row,
      - Step_3) go to the `**WORDS** VS **topics** table`,